open-education-hub/ccas/CCAS_pandoc_cleaned.md

 > can extend forever in all directions.
 It has two-dimensions, length and
 > width.
 We need two values to find a point on the plane.

-Normally we talk about \"the plane\" as the collection of all pairs of numbers and denoted it by
+Normally we talk about \"the plane\" (or \"the  $xy $ -plane\") as the collection of all pairs of numbers and denoted it by

 $$\mathbb{R}^2 = \{ (x,y) : x,y \in \mathbb{R} \},$$

  giving coordinates
 to each point.
+The plane is also sometimes called *The Cartesian coordinate system*, named after its inventor, the French polymath René Descartes.

 ### Examples

 > **Example**:
 >
-> Plotting the point (2,4) in the x-y plane using R.
+> Plotting the point  $(2,4) $
+>  in the  $xy $
+> -plane using R.
 >
 >     plot(2,4,xlim=c(0,6),ylim=c(0,6),xlab="x",ylab="y",cex=2)
 >     text(2,4,"(2,4)",pos=4,cex=2)